c-mart/dontmoderateme/planning.md

 Dashboard should show recent events, recently created monitors, and their status

 ## To do
+- Test creating duplicate user accounts
+- Re-send activation email if user tries to log into an account that is not activated
+- Flask should send encrypted email
+- let user change password
+- reset password function
 - "Contact site administrator" form
 - Write a couple of views to CRUD monitors
 - Implement background worker deque to perform checks